Wolf, goat and cabbage problem

-The wolf, goat and cabbage problem is a river crossing puzzle.
+The wolf, goat, and cabbage problem is a river crossing puzzle.
 It dates back to at least the 9th century, and has entered the folklore of several cultures.

 The story

-A farmer went to a market and purchased a wolf, a goat, and a cabbage.
-On his way home, the farmer came to the bank of a river and rented a boat.
-But crossing the river by boat, the farmer could carry only himself and a single one of his purchases: the wolf, the goat, or the cabbage.
+A farmer with a wolf, a goat, and a cabbage must cross a river by boat.
+The boat can carry only the farmer and a single item.
 If left unattended together, the wolf would eat the goat, or the goat would eat the cabbage.

-The farmer's challenge was to carry himself and his purchases to the far bank of the river, leaving each purchase intact.
+The farmer must help them all cross the river without anything being eaten.

 Solution

 The first step that must be taken is to let the goat go across the river, as any other actions will result in the goat or the cabbage being eaten.
 When the farmer returns to the original side, he has the choice of taking either the wolf or the cabbage across next.
 If he takes the wolf across, he would have to return to get the cabbage, resulting in the wolf eating the goat.
 If he takes the cabbage across second, he will need to return to get the wolf, resulting in the cabbage being eaten by the goat.
 The dilemma is solved by taking the wolf (or the cabbage) over and bringing the goat back.
 Now he can take the cabbage (or the wolf) over, and finally return to fetch the goat.

 His actions in the solution are summarized in the following steps: